TomocuPy: efficient GPU-based tomographic reconstruction with asynchronous data processing: Performance and accuracy analysis

 Second, we observe that FP16 computations not only reduce data sizes but also accelerate the reconstruction step by approximately 10\% and 30\% for LpRec and FourierRec, respectively.
 Double memory size reduction allowed processing data for $N=16384$, which was not possible for 32-bit precision due to the GPU memory limit.
 We think that the difference between acceleration factors for the two methods (10\% and 30\%) is caused by the implementation of cubic B-spline interpolation procedures in the log-polar-based method, see~\cite{andersson2016fast} for details.
 Hard-wired linear interpolation is implemented in GPU texture memory and works with lower than 32-bit precision due to the texture reading access organization.
 As a result, the performance of read/write texture access with interpolation might not be significantly different for 16 and 32-bit precision.

 Third, the table shows that for large data sizes the fastest TomocuPy method (LpRec) outperforms CPU-based TomoPy implementation of Gridrec by a factor of 33 and 29 for 16 and 32-bit precision, respectively.
 It has been already demonstrated that GPU is more efficient than CPU for tomographic data reconstruction, see Table 1 in \cite{andersson2016fast}.
 However, additional time for CPU-GPU data transfers, so as read/write operations with storage drives, concealed this efficiency.
-With the conveyor execution proposed in this work, the benefits of using GPU became clearly visible.
+With the asynchronous execution proposed in this work, the benefits of using GPU became clearly visible.

 Finally, it is important to note that computational complexity of algorithms is crucial in accelerating reconstruction algorithms.
 Computational complexity of all algorithms presented in Table~\ref{tab:performance1} is $O(N^3\log N)$, except for LineRec that has complexity $O(N^4)$.
-Although lineRec is also optimized and works via the conveyour execution, its reconstruction time for large data sizes is higher than the one for the CPU-based TomoPy reconstruction.
-We expect to see similar performance behaviour when working with other GPU-based implementations, such as ASTRA toolbox wrapper inside TomoPy~\cite{pelt2016integration}, where the backprojection method has computational complexity of $\mathcal{O}(N^4)$.
+Although LineRec is also optimized and works via the asynchronous execution, its reconstruction time for large data sizes is higher than the one for the CPU-based TomoPy reconstruction.
+We expect to see similar performance behaviour when working with other GPU-based implementations, such as ASTRA toolbox wrapper inside TomoPy~\cite{pelt2016integration} or UFO package~\cite{vogelgesang2016real}, where the backprojection method has computational complexity of $\mathcal{O}(N^4)$.
 With such complexity, total reconstruction time for large data volumes will be mostly estimated by the GPU processing time, since time for all data transfers increases linearly with data sizes.
+More accuracy and performance comparisons between the Fourier-based, log-polar, ASTRA Toolbox, and other methods can be found in~\cite{andersson2016fast}.